 It's all too easy for revenues to simply leak away if rebates are not managed and accounted for correctly.
 Several companies have made the headlines in recent years and IFRS 15 looks set to put rebate accounting firmly in the spotlight.

-The necessity for businesses to have an effective management system in place to deal with complex trading agreements has become more apparent.
+The necessity for businesses to have an effective rebate management system in place to deal with complex trading agreements has become more apparent.

 We’ve seen that complex trading agreements such as supplier rebates often involve incredibly complicated performance-based calculations with endless permutations and are subject to periodic review and change.

-If you don’t have a reliable, accurate and effective system in place then at best you could lose out on large amounts of revenue, at worst you could be falling foul of accounting standards for revenue recognition.
+If you don’t have a reliable, accurate and effective rebate management system in place then at best you could lose out on large amounts of revenue, at worst you could be falling foul of accounting standards for revenue recognition.
 For companies whose revenue depends on these financial incentives, neither is a risk you want to take.

 While some companies manage the rebate process effectively, in the vast majority of organisations it’s still manual, relying on individuals and manual processes such as spreadsheets.
 This lack of automation leads to errors and an inefficient allocation of resources.
 The smallest miscalculation could have dire consequences financially.

-So how can you reduce revenue leakage from improper management of supplier rebates and improve your margins?
+How can you reduce revenue leakage from improper management of supplier rebates and improve your margins?

 There are a number of options your organisation can adopt to help you with management of rebate agreements, including: